Marcel Chevalier

-Marcel Chevalier (28 February 1921 in Montrouge, Hauts-de-Seine – 8 October 2008 in Vendôme) worked as the last chief executioner (Monsieur de Paris) in France.
+Marcel Chevalier (28 February 1921 – 8 October 2008) was the last chief executioner (Monsieur de Paris) of France.

-Life
+Early life

+Chevalier was born in Montrouge, Seine on 28 February 1921.

+At the age of 13, Chevalier began working in printing.
+A talented printer, he was a recipient of the Meilleur Ouvrier de France.

+Career

+Chevalier’s wife was the niece of chief executioner André Obrecht.
+Obrecht had no children of his own and chose Chevalier as his successor.

-He succeeded his wife's uncle, André Obrecht, in 1976 and held his position until 1981, when capital punishment was abolished under president François Mitterrand and justice minister Robert Badinter.
+Chevalier was officially named an executioner on 1 October 1958 and became Obrecht’s assistant on 4 November of that year.
+Obrecht retired in 1976 and Chevalier succeeded him to the position of chief executioner.
+He held this position until 1981, when capital punishment was abolished under president François Mitterrand and justice minister Robert Badinter.
 The method of application of the death penalty for civilian capital offences in France from 1791 to 1981 was beheading with the guillotine.
 Military executions were by firing squad.

-Chevalier, who started his executioner's career in 1958, performed about 40 executions.
+Chevalier performed or assisted with 42 executions after starting his career in 1958.
 After his appointment as chief executioner on 1 October 1976, he executed only two people.
 They were the last two executions in France: